Robert M. Garrels (1916-1988) Papers

 The Robert M. Garrels Papers fill twenty-one boxes and span the period 1938-1988.
-The papers are comprised of four categories: correspondence, teaching files, research files, and publications.
-Five folders of biographical material and three folders of papers presented at meetings are also included.
+The papers are arranged into four principal categories (correspondence, teaching files, research files, and publications), plus biographical material and papers presented at meetings.
+An addition extends the collection to the year 1992.

 The correspondence relates primarily to Garrels' research, writings, and academic interests.
 The general correspondence is arranged chronologically by year.
 The subject correspondence is arranged alphabetically by correspondent, deals mostly with Garrels' research, writings, and recommendations of colleagues.